 It’s normal to experience more stress on your calf muscles and Achilles tendons in the first few runs.
 After a while they’ll adapt and get stronger.

 When you begin running naturally, make sure you:

-Run shorter distances – Aim for two to three miles per session or per week
+Run shorter distances – Aim for two to three kilometers per session or per week

-Do the math – Each half mile is biomechanically equivalent to around one mile in your usual running shoes
+Do the math – Each half kilometer is biomechanically equivalent to around one kilometer in your usual running shoes

 Know your shoes – The lower the heel drop and midsole level of your natural running shoe, the better your training condition needs to be

 2. Add Some Variation to Your Running Regimen

 Natural running is best seen as one part of a varied training regimen.
 Some people equate natural running with low heel drop shoes, but we prefer to think it’s much more important to create variation in your training, routes, surfaces and shoes.